iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Hoffman Error Bound Part II.md

 > 6. $x \in X$.

-The following is assumed but it will be justified later.
+The following is assumed but, it will be justified later.

-#### **Assumption 1 | Fenchel duality and conic restruction**
+#### **Assumption 1 | Fenchel duality with conic construction**
-> Take $X, Y, K, A, a, x$ fro Configuration 1 and, assume that the following equality holds:
+> Take $X, Y, K, A, a, x$ from Configuration 1 and, assume that the following equality holds:
 > $$
 > \begin{aligned}
 >     \inf_\xi \left\lbrace